COVID-19 Antibody Testing

 Evaluate symptoms and telemedicine pre-screenings

-- Your primary risk factors for COVID-19 will be determined by a provider from Instant Urgent Care based on contact with individuals that have a confirmed case, your current symptoms, chronic disease risks, international travel, or residence in a local COVID-19 hotspot.
+- Your primary risk factors for COVID-19 will be determined by a provider from Instant Urgent Care based on contact with people who have a confirmed case, your current symptoms, chronic disease risks, international travel, or residence in a local COVID-19 hotspot.

-- Instant Urgent Care locations in Berkeley, Dublin, Santa Clara, Palo Alto, San Ramon, Sunnyvale, San Jose, and other locations across California patients can then review the subsequent steps for COVID-19 testing.
+- Instant Urgent Care in Berkeley, Dublin, Santa Clara, Palo Alto, San Ramon, Sunnyvale, San Jose, and other locations across California patients can then review the subsequent steps for COVID-19 testing.

 COVID-19 Antibody Testing and Coronavirus safety procedures

-- On the day of your test, Instant Urgent Care providers will review your risks and initiate safety procedures such as speciality isolation in an exam room if necessary.
-Additionally, our staff incorporates physical distancing policies, frequent disinfection within waiting rooms and exam rooms, and triage for high risk patients.
+- On the day of your exam, the staff at Instant Urgent Care will review your risks and, if necessary, take safety precautions like speciality isolation in an examination room.
+Our staff also follows physical separation rules, regularly disinfects waiting areas and exam rooms, and prioritizes high-risk patients.

-- Instant Urgent Care doctors and medical staff take a blood sample for testing and send it to a lab for testing.
+- The medical professionals at Instant Urgent Care collect a blood sample for analysis and send it to a lab.

 While you wait for your COVID-19 test results